CIGIHub/greyjay/README.md

 ## Themes

 `greyjay.themes` can enable theming of Wagtail Pages.
-There two main ways a theme can change how a page rendereds, themed templates and themed content.
+There three main ways a theme can change how a page rendereds, themed templates, block themes, and themed content.
 Themed includes are another possible way, but isn't implemented currently.

 ### Enable themes